MaramAlossaimi/MaramAlossaimi/content/Posters/Poster I/index.md

 Then I have found the Poisson spectrum of $A$ in each case.
 In this poster, I identify only the first case.

+### Event
+I participated by presenting my poster in several conferences and workshops as an example

+1. The British Mathematical Colloquium (BMC) and the British Applied Mathematics Colloquium (BAMC), 6 to 9 April 2021.
+2. The Young Researchers in Mathematics conference, from 7 to 9 June 2021.
+3. The LMS Women in Mathematics Day, 16 June 2021.